-The Certificate in East-West Spiritual Counseling is a two-semester program that provides licensed mental health professionals and pastoral counselors with the foundational background and skills in East-West spiritual counseling.
-The program of study enables therapists to broaden the scope of their practice to include the central role of spiritual and religious experiences and beliefs; and it teaches Eastern and Western meditative techniques and teachings that are helpful in bringing about a deep sense of well-being.
+The Certificate in East-West Spiritual Counseling is a two-semester program that provides licensed mental health professionals and pastoral counselors with the foundational background and skills for working in an increasingly diverse world.
+The program of study enables therapists to broaden the scope of their practice to include the central role of spiritual and religious experiences and beliefs, and teaches meditative techniques and perspectives from world spiritual traditions that have been traditionally used to bring about a deep sense of well-being.

 Certificate Learning Outcomes

 After completing this program, participants will have the following:

 - An understanding of the relationship between one's spiritual container and psychological health.

 - A realization of the importance of bringing to consciousness the underlying spiritual assumptions that hold us.